-Edinburgh-based promoters of world class dub and reggae music are gearing up for their 9th edition at the start of March.
+Edinburgh-based promoters of world class dub and reggae music are gearing up for their 10th edition in March 2020.
 Over the past few years, the Wee Dub Festival has become established as one of the finest and most-loved events of its kind in the UK and beyond, attracting the very best established and up-and-coming artists to the Capital each year for a unique celebration of reggae and soundsystem culture.
 The event attracts ticket-buyer from across the UK and from many European countries.

-But the festival would be nothing with the foundation of the music: the soundsystem.
-And Wee Dub will be amplified by the best systems in the country: Mungo’s Hi-Fi, Electrikal, Messenger and Mighty Oak.
+Wee Dub Festival would be nothing with the foundation of the music: the soundsystem.
+And Wee Dub will be amplified by the best systems in the country: Mungo’s Hi-Fi, Sinai Soundsystem, Messenger Soundsystem, Mighty Oak Sound, Crucial Roots Soundsystem, North Fire Sound and Mandala Soundsystem are all setting up for the wekeend.
 Each has a different style and a different vibe, and across the 4 sessions ticket-buyer will experience the full range of the music and culture over the weekend.

 The festival is also proud to continue their partnership with Edinburgh College, where music business and production students are offered the chance to volunteer at the festival and gain some insight into one of the best-regarded music festivals in the city.